-- Work to improve Search Engine Optimization (SEO) of the Montana Memory Project.
-Create a Wikipedia entry for the MMP, so that it is recognized as a trusted source.
-Measure success through the use of Google Analytics.
-(Birnel) (Update: December 2015) Birnel has consulted with colleagues at MSU and has learned more about improving search engine results.
-Several searching issues have been resolved and now mtmemory.org and montanamemory.org are consistently showing as the top two search results in Google and Yahoo.
-The work to improve the results list in various search engines will continue. - Continue to coordinate development of both DiscoverIt and the new Enterprise end user front end to the MSC catalog in an effort to reach library users in either environment, meeting the user wherever they may be searching (Orban, Adams) (Update: December 2015) The direct link between Enterprise and the statewide EBSCO Ebsco Discovery System (EDS) has been established and is being added to the individual Enterprise library profiles.
+Continue to coordinate development of both DiscoverIt and the new Enterprise end user front end to the MSC catalog in an effort to reach library users in either environment, meeting the user wherever they may be searching (Orban, Adams) (Originally reported December 2015) The direct link between Enterprise and the statewide Ebsco Discovery System (EDS) has been established and is being added to the individual Enterprise library profiles.
 The link provides seamless searching between the two interfaces.

-(Update: December 2015) With the upgrade to Enterprise version 4.5, Enterprise and DiscoverIt search results can now be interfiled on the same search results screen.
-The results include the "Research Starter" from EBSCO Enterprise Discovery Services as the first section of the display along with separate facet columns for both services.
+(Originally reported December 2015) With the upgrade to Enterprise version 4.5, Enterprise and DiscoverIt search results can now be interfiled on the same search results screen.
+The results include the "Research Starter" from EBSO Enterprise Discovery Services as the first section of the display along with separate facet columns for both services.

-Participate in evaluation and testing of the MSC's cloud-based library management system as it is rolled out by the vendor.
+- Participate in evaluation and testing of the MSC's cloud-based library management system as it is rolled out by the vendor.
 Along with providing support to members as they learn about the new products, our participation will help ensure vendor development of cloud based cataloging, circulation and acquisition interfaces includes functionality required for consortia.
-(Adams, Marchwick, Hazen, Goodwin, Price) (Update: December 2015) "BLUEcloud" web services were installed on the MSC production server, which enables MSC staff to begin testing, evaluating and using the cloud based products now being developed by SirsiDynix.

-(Update: December 2015) BLUEcloud Analytics is now 90% functional with catalog, item, user, and historical usage statistics.
+(Adams, Marchwick, Hazen, Goodwin, Price) (Originally reported December 2015) "BLUEcloud" web services were installed on the MSC production server, which enables MSC staff to begin testing, evaluating and using the cloud based products now being developed by SirsiDynix.
+(Originally reported December 2015) BLUEcloud Analytics is now 90% functional with catalog, item, user, and historical usage statistics.
 Special accounts have been created for selected MSC member libraries so that they can begin becoming familiar with the product and assist the MSC staff with training which will begin in spring 2016.

-(Update: December 2015) BLUEcloud Cataloging has been implemented for testing on the MSC test server.
+(Originally reported December 2015) BLUEcloud Cataloging has been implemented for testing on the MSC test server.
 It is not ready for consortial use yet but new functionality is added with each web services upgrade from SirsiDynix.

-(Update: December 2015) MSC staff has signed up to participate in the pilot evaluation of the Circulation and Visibility (linked data) products currently in development.
-"Visibility (linked data)" broadens the results of Shared Catalog searches so that they are included in major search engines.

-• Complete MSC Enterprise online catalog implementation for all MSC libraries and discontinue use of the older iBistro/eLibrary interface.
+(Originally reported December 2015) MSC staff has signed up to participate in the pilot evaluation of the Circulation and Visibility (linked data) products currently in development.
+"Visibility (linked data)" broadens the results of Shared Catalog searches so that they are included in major search engines. - Complete MSC Enterprise online catalog implementation for all MSC libraries and discontinue use of the older iBistro/eLibrary interface.
 Ending local support for eLibrary will reduce staff workload.
-(Adams, Price)

-(Update: December 2015) Enterprise profiles have been completed for all MSC member libraries and are in use, live, by 75% of the members.
-All member libraries'

-profiles will be in production by Dec 31st, after which, access to eLibrary will be discontinued.
+(Adams, Price) (Originally reported December 2015) Enterprise profiles have been completed for all MSC member libraries and are in use, live, by 75% of the members.
+All member libraries' profiles will be in production by Dec 31st, after which, access to eLibrary will be discontinued.